GET AN AMA ENDURO LICENCE

 Most AMA enduro events are ‘short course’ enduros and are often referred to as ‘XC – Cross Country’.
-A similar format is the Moto-Duro, which has terrain that is mixed and can include bush, open paddocks and outcrops on a range of surfaces from sand through to solid rock.
+A similar format is the Moto-Duro, which has terrain that is mixed and can include natural bush and open paddocks on a range of surfaces from sand through to solid rock.
 They offer good value to the rider as they give plenty of riding time.

 Timecard Enduro’s is a high impact sport, where participants try to keep to a set average speed schedule.
 You have to do a certain amount of laps, some of which you will be timed through, and you'll also get penalty points if you fall behind.
 Events last from several hours to a full day.

-The AMA has several Member Organisations (clubs and businesses) that are contracted by the AMA to organise enduro events across Australia.
-Plus, the AMA has Member Groups that also organise enduro events as well as help out Member Organisations with theirs.
-In order to participate in AMA authorised enduro events, riders must apply for an AMA Enduro Membership.
+The AMA has Promoters (clubs and businesses) which are insured by the AMA to organise enduro events across Australia.
+Plus, the AMA has Groups that promote local events as well as helping out Promoters with theirs.
+In order to participate in AMA enduro events, riders must apply for an AMA Enduro Licence.

 Details of organised enduro events can be found in the Enduro Events Calendar.